 The Municipalities for Climate Innovation Program delivered by the Federation of Canadian Municipalities (FCM) is another avenue for support and this is a five-year, \$75 million program that provides funding, training and resources to help Canadian municipalities adapt to the impacts of climate change and reduce greenhouse gas emissions.
+136

 Finally, the National Trails Coalition provided funding to improve recreational trails across Canada.
-The Federal Government's contribution was matched by the Coalition and its partners and helped build and renew multi-purpose trails for walking, running, cross-country skiing, biking, allterrain-vehicle, and snowmobiles.
+The Federal Government's contribution was matched by the Coalition and its partners and helped build and renew multi-purpose trails for walking, running, cross-country skiing, biking, all-terrain-vehicle, and snowmobiles.137 in the active economy.
+Currently, philanthropic investment in the active economy is ad hoc and targeted primarily for building enterprise and not ecosystem capacity.
+It would appear that other sectors, such as arts and culture, meanwhile, have a far more robust ecosystem-level view of philanthropic investment to support broader capacity building.